IINamelessII/mobile_dev_course/README.md

 ![Example(GIF)](examples/Assignment3.gif)

-If there are any troubles with the GIF file, please check [original video](examples/Assignment3.mp4)
+If there are any troubles with the GIF file, You can check [original video](examples/Assignment3.mp4)